-The director of the proposed ABB (Allman Brothers Band) biographic film – Midnight Rider, has accepted punishment for criminal trespassing and accidental manslaughter in relation to the death of camera assistant Sarah Jones.
+The director of the proposed Allman Brothers Band biographic film – Midnight Rider, has accepted punishment for criminal trespassing and accidental manslaughter in relation to the death of camera assistant Sarah Jones.
 She was struck and killed by a freight train while the crew was shooting in Georgia, in February 2014.
 She was hit by the edge of the fuel tank and was run over by the train.
-Sarah’s death startled every safety campaigner in Hollywood, with a number of initiatives since, introduced to better the conditions and encourage people to report such operators.
+Sarah’s death startled everyone in Hollywood.

-Miller has been sentenced to 2 years in jail and eight years of probation.
+Miller has been sentenced to two years in jail and eight years of probation.
 The director was fined $20,000 as a part of his sentence.
-He will also be performing 360 hours of community service.
-From the rest of the crew, executive produce Jay Sedrish has also accepted 10 years probation with no jail time whereas film-producer and Miller’s wife, Jody Savin, is no longer facing any such charges.
+He will also complete 360 hours of community service.
+From the rest of the crew, executive producer Jay Sedrish has also accepted 10 years probation with no jail time whereas film producer and Miller’s wife, Jody Savin, is no longer facing any such charges.

 The biopic movie, Midnight Rider itself is unlikely to be released ever.
-Lead singer from the ABB band, Mr. Allman, has sued the producer in order to prevent any process of reviving the movie.
-Although a settlement was made between the two later, the details of the court-settlement has not been disclosed.
+The lead singer from the ABB band, Mr. Allman, has sued the producer in order to prevent any process of reviving the movie.
+Although a settlement was made between the two later, the details of the court settlement have not been disclosed.

 Similar Court Cases

 The case is not one of its kind to hit Hollywood.
 In 1982, director John Landis and four associates were also charged with involuntary manslaughter for the death of actor Vic Morrow and two other child actors due to a helicopter crash while shooting for The Twilight Zone – a television series.